Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 You can take inspiration from my ocs, I'm not stuk up like others though I do ask you ask me before doing an MV, matching or a copy of any of my OCS as some are a no. If you get permission and try to take credit you will be perma blocked as It's not cool bro

-I'm more likely to ERP if I know you but even than its rare.
-To put it into perspective you are more likely to get explicit images from me than an ERP
+I'm more likely to ERP if I know you but even than its rare if at all

 I rarely ever Online Date since its more or a hassle and nothing good has ever come from it